What Is Vulvar Cancer?

 The precise cause of cancer is very difficult to pinpoint.
 However, medical research has uncovered a few risk factors for developing vulvar cancer.
 Some of these include:

-Vulvar cancers that aren’t linked to HPV and those typically found in older patients have been shown to have a genetic component.
+Vulvar cancers that aren’t linked to HPV, and those typically found in older patients have been shown to have a genetic component.

 The risk of vulvar cancer increases with age.
 More than 80% of vulvar cancers occur in women over the age of 50, and more than 50% occur in women over 70.

-HPV, or the human papillomavirus, is a sexually transmitted infection than can sometimes lead to cancerous changes in the genitals.
+HPV, or the human papillomavirus, is a sexually transmitted infection that can sometimes lead to cancerous changes in the genitals.
 More than half of all cases of vulvar cancer can be linked to an infection of HPV.
 HPV is spread through skin-to-skin contact with an infected person, and it is particularly easy to transmit because so many people are not aware that they are infected.
-Vulvar cancers that are associated with HPV are more common in younger women, precisely because the virus is so commonly transmitted and undetected.
+Vulvar cancers associated with HPV are more common in younger women, precisely because the virus is so commonly transmitted and undetected.